robinmonjo/ngx_http_l/README.md

 This implies that both nginx and the `backend` processes run.

 ### TODOs
+- [ ] switch to alpine linux
+- [ ] make a release container (as small as possible, without go curl git ...)
 - [x] unix socket should be accessible by the nobody user
 - [ ] backend logs
 - [x] REST api to add backend / delete a backend / list backend / update backend (using gorilla mux as the router)